 - 7 weeks

 - Full-time

 - Monday to Friday

 - 9am 5pm

-Training and assessments will take place in a classroom (physical or virtual) and will involve discussions and group activities.
+Training and assessments will take place in a virtual classroom and will involve discussions and group activities.
 Training will also require self-directed learning, where activities and tasks are done by participants individually outside the classroom space.

 PROGRAM DEVELOPMENT